 Investment

-Most EdTech companies start with DPO Essentials (from €2,000/month).
-Companies selling to government education bodies or handling complex children's data may need DPO Premium (from €5,000/month).
+Most EdTech companies start with DPO Essentials (From €2,000 per month).
+Companies selling to government education bodies or handling complex children’s data may need DPO Premium (From €5,000 per month).
 See our DPO Cost Guide.